damhiya/Coq-tips/README.md

 ```

 ## Universe problems
-`Set Printing Universes.` and `Print Universes.` are useful for debugging universe problems.
+`Set Printing Universes` and `Print Universes` are useful for debugging universe problems.

 ### Ban `Definition`
 Types defined by `Definition` are not a subject to template polymorphism.